-Grilled summer veggies, juicy heirloom tomatoes, and fresh mozzarella are what top this delicious spelt pizza crust, and is a MUST make meal idea in the spring and summer when these delicious veggies are in abundance!
+Grilled summer veggie spelt pizza with juicy heirloom tomatoes, and fresh mozzarella are what top this delicious spelt pizza crust, and is a MUST make meal idea in the spring and summer when these delicious veggies are in abundance!

 For me, one of the best things about this time of year is its produce.
 I could do without the blazing heat, but I love the juicy, colorful tomatoes, crisp summer squash, fresh herbs, and all of the delicious fruit it brings.
 If I can ever get my thumb to turn green, I would totally love to have a big garden one day.

 Since my family and I are such big fans of pizza, I could think of no better way to use up the abundance of produce sitting in my fridge than to grill it and pile it on top of a delicious homemade crust!